alex3493/starter-swiftui/README.md

 Features:

 - User can create an account and get instant access to chat list.
+- User can log in from multiple devices, a dedicated access token will be created for each device.
-- Login data is stored in secure chain, no need to re-login until user explicitly logs out.
+- Auth data is stored in secure chain, no need to re-login until user explicitly logs out.
 - User can update profile and logout and / or delete account.
 - User can create new chats.
 - User can join existing chats.
-- User can leave a chat hi is a member of.
+- User can leave a previously joined chat.
 - User can list messages of a joined chat.
 - User can add messages to a joined chat.
 - User can edit chat title if he is the first chat user (chat creator, by default).